David-Durst/embeddedHaskellAetherling/theory/Basic.md

 #### Period Example
 We demonstrate the need for the term period first by showing two examples where a period is the same as a clock, and then showing a nested example where the two are different.

 An operator `SSeq 5 Int -> SSeq 5 Int` accepts and emits 5 ints each period.
-Since `Int` is an atomic type, a period is one clock.
+A period is one clock because `Int` is an atomic type.

 An operator `TSeq 5 1 Int -> TSeq 1 5 Int` accepts ints on five of six periods.
 It emits ints on one of six periods.
 A period is one clock because `Int` is an atomic type.

 An operator `TSeq 5 1 (TSeq 3 0 Int) -> TSeq 2 4 (TSeq 2 1 Int)` accepts `TSeq 3 0 Int` on five of six periods.
-A period is three clocks as each `TSeq 3 0 Int` requires three clocks.
+A period is three clocks because each `TSeq 3 0 Int` requires three clocks.

 ### Sequence To Space-Time Isomorphisms
 `Seq n t` is isomorphic to `SSeq n t` and `TSeq n t` by construction.